Should repeated police calls be a basis of eviction? DOJ says no.

 Other lawsuits have concluded that crime-free policies hurt domestic abuse victims for repeatedly calling for help from the police.

-The U.S. Department of Housing and Urban Development filed a complaint in 2013 against the Philadelphia community of Norristown, Pennsylvanis, over an ordinance it said allowed the town to sanction landlords over “domestic disturbances that do not require that a mandatory arrest be made.”
+The U.S. Department of Housing and Urban Development filed a complaint in 2013 against the Philadelphia community of Norristown, Pennsylvania, over an ordinance it said allowed the town to sanction landlords over “domestic disturbances that do not require that a mandatory arrest be made.”

 A Black resident had filed a federal lawsuit over a series of 2012 incidents involving an abusive boyfriend.
 She was told by police that she faced eviction over the emergency calls and later did not call the police after her boyfriend stabbed her in the neck.
 A neighbor called police and the woman was airlifted to a hospital for emergency care, the lawsuit said.